Standard Error

 Standard Error In Regression Analysis

-In regression analysis, the standard error is often referred to as the error term.
+In regression analysis, the standard error is often called the error term.
 It measures how far observations fall from the regression line.

 Below is an example of a regression; the orange points represent the standard error of the regression.
-Each orange point has a different distance from the regression line, and the SE will tell us what the standard deviation is of all the points in the regression.
+Each orange point has a different distance from the regression line, and the SE will measure the precision of the estimate of the regression line.

 Example Of Standard Error In Regression Analysis